Brown County Natural History Tour

 This is a great trip for a larger group or a bus group.
 I can ride in your bus and narrate a trip to the most scenic and storied places in Brown County.
 This tour also works for people with limited mobility and can be done on a cold or rainy day.
 However, if you want to hike, this tour can be customized to visit gorgeous places for a hike in any season.

 April – October

 Yellowwood State Forest contains over 23,000 acres of multi-age forest in western Brown County.
 One of my favorite sections of this property is found at Lucas Hollow along a trail I refer to as “Warbler Alley.”
 In May and June of 2016, we recorded 21 different warbler species on tours through this area, and 16 of those likely nest in this section of forest.
-Some of the most sought-after warbler species–the Cerulean, Hooded, and Black-and-white Warblers–can usually be found on this tour.
+Some of the most sought-after warbler species–the Cerulean, Hooded, and Kentucky Warblers–can usually be found on this tour.

 It’s not just warblers that like the habitat found in Lucas Hollow.
 Other colorful songbirds we often encounter in this area include the Indigo Bunting, Scarlet Tanager, Baltimore Oriole, and Yellow-billed Cuckoo.
 During migration or breeding season, Lucas Hollow provides a treat for all level of birders.

 On this tour we also visit nearby hotspots–T.C.
 Steele State Historic Site and Crooked Creek State Recreation Area–that offer different habitats and thus a wide variety of species.

 Hitz-Rhodehamel Nature Preserve